Amniote: Adaptation for terrestrial living

 A similar pattern can be seen in modern amphibians.
 Frogs that have evolved terrestrial reproduction and direct development have both smaller adults and fewer and larger eggs compared to their relatives that still reproduce in water.

+An alternative hypothesis is that amniotes evolved as a result of extended embryo retention (EER), where the extraembryonic membranes originated in the oviducts of the fertilized female to control the interaction between the embryos and the female.
+The eggs in groups like turtles, crocodilians and birds, which are laid at a much earlier developmental stage, would be a secondary evolved trait.

 The egg membranes

 Fish and amphibian eggs have only one inner membrane, the embryonic membrane.
 Evolution of the amniote egg required increased exchange of gases and wastes between the embryo and the atmosphere.
 Structures to permit these traits allowed further adaption that increased the feasible size of amniote eggs and enabled breeding in progressively drier habitats.
 The increased size of eggs permitted increase in size of offspring and consequently of adults.
 Further growth for the latter, however, was limited by their position in the terrestrial food-chain, which was restricted to level three and below, with only invertebrates occupying level two.
 Amniotes would eventually experience adaptive radiations when some species evolved the ability to digest plants and new ecological niches opened up, permitting larger body-size for herbivores, omnivores and predators.